vdclab/vdclab-wiki/MultAlan-MSA.md

 >  Multalin creates a multiple sequence alignment from a group of related sequences using progressive pairwise alignments.
 &NewLine;
-This web-based automatic alignment system useful for producing multiple sequence alignments to provide a starting point for a more human analysis.
+This web-based automatic alignment system allows users to easily set parameters for preferred symbol comparison tabels (ex.
+Blosum62), gap penalties and gap penalties at extremities and is useful for producing multiple sequence alignments to provide a starting point for a more human analysis.
 {.is-info}

 ## Website